openrfsense/backend/README.md

 # OpenRFSense Backend
 The backend is responsible for:
-- controlling and querying the sensors remotely via MQTT
+- controlling and querying the sensors remotely via NATS
 - managing encryption keys and TLS certificates for secure communication with the sensors
 - exposing a RESTful API to fetch data and provide an abstraction layer over the sensors control